Getting off Antidepressants: Prozac

 We may also be in-network for other Blue Cross plans.
 Please call us or your insurance provider (the number should be on your card) to learn more about how your coverage can help you get the care you need.

 Though Prozac is not considered addictive, misuse of Prozac may be a warning sign that a person is struggling with the disease of addiction and/or that they are suffering from untreated or inadequately treated mental illness.
-If you or a loved one seem to be suffering from addiction and/or mental illness, real help is available.
+If you or a loved one seem to be suffering from addiction and/or mental illness, real help is available starting with substance abuse medical detox programs.
 Laguna Treatment Hospital provides comprehensive treatment for substance use disorders, with or without co-occurring mental illness.
 If you or your loved one is struggling with mental illness but not addiction, the National Alliance on Mental Illness (NAMI) provides a helpful guide to finding a mental health professional.